-Bangkok: Syria head coach Ayman Hakeem has called on his players to finish their AFC U23 Championship Thailand 2020 Group B campaign with a victory when they face Saudi Arabia on Wednesday.
+Bangkok: Alaa Aldin Dali has urged Syria to be fully focused in their final AFC U23 Championship Thailand 2020 Group B tie against Saudi Arabia on Wednesday.

 Dali has been Syria’s super-sub in Thailand 2020, coming off the bench in their group opener against Qatar to help salvage a 2-2 draw, and was on target again when his incredible run from the half-line mark ended with him slotting past Japanese goalkeeper Keisuke Osako to ensure a 2-1 win on Sunday.